wenkeyang/coppersmith/USERGUIDE.markdown

 Note that when using `AggregationFeatureSet`, you should *not* override `features`;
 provide `aggregationFeatures` instead.
-Also, there is no option to manually specify a time function for aggregation features.
+Also, there is no option to specify time as a function of the source record, so the time will always come from the job's `FeatureContext`.

 Here is an example that finds
 the maximum and minimum end-of-day balance per account,